Quick facts

 Beijing 2022

-In the 2021-22 season Brian Rowland gained valuable international experience heading into his first Paralympic Games in Beijing, competing at two World Cups and the World Para Snow Sports Championships.
+During the 2021–22 campaign, Rowland gained valuable international experience in the lead-up to his first Paralympic Games, competing at two World Cup events and the World Para Snow Sports Championships.

-Rowland joined the adaptive ski program at Calabogie, Ont.
-He started competing for Team Ontario in the winter of 2018 and joined Alpine Canada’s NextGen program the following season.
+Rowland joined the adaptive ski program in Calabogie, Ont., began competing for Team Ontario in the winter of 2018, and advanced to Alpine Canada’s NextGen program the following season.

-Prior to his injury, Rowland looked up to Terry Fox, the Canadian runner who ran across Canada to raise awareness for cancer research and this admiration continues to inspire Rowland to mentor young athletes.
+Before his injury, Rowland drew inspiration from Terry Fox, the Canadian icon who ran across Canada to raise awareness and funds for cancer research.
+That admiration continues to shape his commitment to mentoring young athletes today.

 CAREER HIGHLIGHTS